liadensam/state-management/README.md

 <br>

-Each solution is placed in its folder in the code structure, either `counter` or `ecomerce`.
+Each solution is placed in its folder in the code structure, either `counter` or `ecommerce`.
 The usage is demonstrated with a counter, cart or login and logout functions.

 <br>